openstack/ironic/install-guide/source/include/configure-glance-images.rst

    If you want to use Fedora image, replace ``ubuntu`` with ``fedora`` in the chosen command.

-   .. note:: To build the deploy image take a look at the :ref:`deploy-ramdisk`
-             section.

 #.
 Add the user images to the Image service